Chapter 16:

 “Don’t worry.
 I know Rune’s really strong, but Roy can definitely handle himself.”

-As if on cue their demonstration began.
+And as if on cue their demonstration began.

 Rune cracked his knuckles and she saw what almost looked like flames engulfing his fists.

-Yet on the other side she watched as Roy rolled his shoulders and it looked almost as if he became heavier, the ground beneath him indenting ever so slightly.
+Yet on the other side she watched as Roy simply rolled his shoulders and it looked almost as if he became heavier, the ground beneath him indenting ever so slightly.

-With her interest now even more piqued she leaned forward and focused her eyes, watching the flow of the River as they prepared.
 Right now it was a quiet stream as each slowly circled one another, but the moment Rune rushed forward she saw the torrential shift.
 It burst up like a geyser enveloping Rune till he nearly shone with an inner light that then exploded outward as he launched a ferocious right hook.

 The ground cracked as it connected with the flat of Roy’s blade yet the man was moved back only a few inches, and Midori watched as the River surged behind him buoying his strength to withstand the devastating strike.